Deadband

 A deadband or dead-band (also known as a dead zone or a neutral zone) is a band of input values in the domain of a transfer function in a control system or signal processing system where the output is zero (the output is 'dead' - no action occurs).
 Deadband regions can be used in control systems such as servoamplifiers to prevent oscillation or repeated activation-deactivation cycles (called 'hunting' in proportional control systems).
 A form of deadband that occurs in mechanical systems, compound machines such as gear trains is backlash.

 Voltage regulators

-In some power substations there are regulators that keep the voltage within certain predetermined limits, but there is a range of voltage in-between during which no changes are made, such as between 112 and 118 volts (the deadband is 6 volts), or between 215 to 225 volts (deadband is 10 volts).
+In some power substations there are regulators that keep the voltage within certain predetermined limits, but there is a range of voltage in-between during which no changes are made, such as between 112 and 118 volts (the deadband is 6 volts), or between 215 and 225 volts (deadband is 10 volts).

 Backlash

 Gear teeth with slop (backlash) exhibit deadband.
 There is no drive from the input to the output shaft in either direction while the teeth are not meshed.
 Leadscrews generally also have backlash and hence a deadband, which must be taken into account when making position adjustments, especially with CNC systems.
 If mechanical backlash eliminators are not available, the control can compensate for backlash by adding the deadband value to the position vector whenever direction is reversed.